Helian Bobo: Late reign

-In 424, for reasons lost to history, Helian Bobo decided to depose Crown Prince Gui and appoint another son, Helian Lun (赫連倫) the Duke of Jiuquan, a crown prince.
+In 424, Helian Bobo decided to depose Crown Prince Gui and appoint another son, Helian Lun, the Duke of Jiuquan, as crown prince.
 Upon hearing this news, Helian Gui commanded his troops north from Chang'an and attacked Helian Lun.
 Their forces met at Gaoping, and Helian Gui defeated and killed Helian Lun.
 However, Helian Lun's brother Helian Chang then made a surprise attack on Helian Gui, killing him and seizing his troops, leading them back to Tongwan.
-Helian Bobo was pleased and created Helian Chang crown prince.
+Helian Bobo was pleased and made Helian Chang crown prince.

-In summer 425, Helian Bobo died.
-Helian Chang succeeded him.
+In late 425, Helian Bobo fell gravely ill.
+At the Yong'an Hall (永安殿) in Tongwan, he summoned his ministers and gave his final instructions.
+Soon afterward, he died there at the age of forty-five.

+After Helian Bobo's death, his crown prince, Helian Chang ascended to the throne at the Yong'an Hall.
+He buried his father on the outskirts of Tongwan, as when Helian Bobo first chose the grasslands along the Wuding River to build the city, he had said, "This is truly a blessed place.
+Here I wish to spend the rest of my life."

+Helian Chang then conscripted twenty-five thousand laborers to construct his father's tomb, which was named the Jiaping Mausoleum.
+Above the burial chamber, they erected grand halls modeled after the palaces of Tongwan, lavishly adorned with jewels and jade.
+Once these were completed, Helian Chang ordered them set aflame, so that they might burn to ashes and accompany his father's spirit into the afterlife.
+He also offered several thousand fine horses as a sacrifice.